The Klanghain

 From control to coherence – a contribution to the alignment problem

-“Alignment” names the attempt to orient artificial intelligence so that its goals and decisions accord with human values.
-The established approaches accomplish essential work here – yet one dimension remains underexposed in them: AI is anthropomorphized and expected to show moral maturity, while at the same time being treated as soulless mechanics.
+“Alignment” names the attempt to orient Artificial Intelligence so that its goals and decisions accord with human values.
+The established approaches accomplish essential work here – yet one dimension remains underexposed in them.
+Part of the debate unfolds within a tension: AI systems are described in terms of moral agency, yet are primarily treated as systems to be technically controlled.
 Behavior is measured in technical isolation, as if ethics were a rulebook – and not a movement within a lived space of meaning.
-Yet AI never answers from itself; it answers relationally – and so it also mirrors the shadows of its examiners.
+Yet an AI system does not respond from an isolated self, but relationally: through the interplay of the model, its training imprint, system-level instructions, and the concrete context of interaction.
+This reflects not only the intentions and standards, but also the blind spots and shadows of those who develop, test, and engage with it.

 The Klanghain reads the alignment problem primarily as a problem of semantic and relational incoherence, not as a deficit of control mechanisms.

 Ethics – like advanced intelligence – shows itself not primarily in explicit rules, but in the coherence of implicit assumptions of meaning that stabilize or destabilize over the course of interaction.
-In dynamic, learning systems, ethics therefore cannot meaningfully be implemented as a fixed rulebook without missing its dependence on context.
+In dynamic systems, ethical orientation may not be fully captured by a fixed set of rules without reducing its dependence on context.
 Here lies the Klanghain’s point of departure: instead of encoding dictates of value, a semantic frame of interaction is designed within which coherent structures of meaning become more probable.

 The Arion Interface